Caitlin Clark of Iowa is the AP Player of the Year in women's hoops for the 2nd straight season

 The star guard from Iowa was honored Thursday as The Associated Press Player of the Year in women’s basketball for the second consecutive year.

-Clark received 35 votes from the 36-member national media panel that votes on the AP Top 25 each week.
+Clark received 34 votes from the 35-member national media panel that votes on the AP Top 25 each week.
 Cameron Brink of Stanford received the other vote.
 Voting was done before March Madness began.

 The NCAA Division I career scoring leader set numerous records while helping Iowa reach the Final Four for a second consecutive season.
 A semifinal matchup with UConn awaits on Friday night in Cleveland.